Social Media And Eating Disorders

 Has social media impacted your mental health?

-Eating disorders can be categorized as behavioral conditions that can impact not only a person’s relationship with food, but also their thoughts and emotions.
+Eating disorders can be categorized as behavioral conditions that can impact not only someone’s relationship with food, but also their thoughts and emotions.
 Someone with an eating disorder is typically preoccupied with food, their weight, anxiety about eating, or the consequences of eating a certain food.
 Eating disorders often co-occur with various mental health conditions, including depression, anxiety, obsessive-compulsive disorder, and alcohol and substance use disorders.

 How might social media contribute to an eating disorder?